No. You have not been hacked.

 - It’s probably not anonymous.
 Yes, you can set the “From:” field to whatever you like, but you should be aware that other email headers (which you don’t normally see) may still identify the account you used to log in when you sent the email.
 Even if it’s not in the actual email headers, your ISP may well have logs that indicate which account sent the email.

-The “From” spoofing take-away
+The “From:” spoofing takeaway

 There’s nothing special about the “From:” address.
 It’s just another field which, like the “To:” field, can be set to any value you like.
-By convention — and sometimes automatically — we set it to our own email address when we send mail, so that we get any responses.
+By convention — and sometimes automatically — we set it to our own email address when we send mail, so we get any replies.
 But there’s nothing that says it has to be that way.

-That spam didn’t really come “From:” that address at all.
+That spam didn’t really come from that address at all.